yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/gitpod.md

 ![complete the api endpoints](/images/develop/gitdev/gitpod/complete-api.png)

 {{< note title="Note" >}}
-It uses non-blocking reactive APIs to connect to the YugabyteDB.
+📌 It uses non-blocking reactive APIs to connect to the YugabyteDB.
 {{< /note >}}

 ## Initialize Gitpod
-To get started quickly, you can use the universal image [pre-built containers](https://www.gitpod.io/docs/quickstart) or a language specific image.
+To get started quickly, you can use the universal image [pre-built containers](https://www.gitpod.io/docs/quickstart) or a language-specific image.
 It can be further customized to fit your needs either by extending them or by creating a new one.
-A simple click provisions the entire development environment in the cloud with an integrated powerful vscode/theia editor in a container form factor.
+A simple click provisions the entire development environment in the cloud with an integrated powerful vscode/theia editor.
 The entire config to set up the development environment lives in the same source code repository.
 Let's go through the steps to set up the Gitpod environment.

 ### Setting up the Gitpod environment
-Gitpod workspace environment is initialized for a specific repository by `https://gitpod.io/#[REPO_URL]`
+Gitpod workspace environment is initialized for a specific repository by invoking `https://gitpod.io/#[REPO_URL]`

 ![initalize the workspace environment](/images/develop/gitdev/gitpod/init-workspace.png)

-You can either use a universal image with pre-built language-specific libraries and commonly used utilities or a language specific image.
+You can either use a universal image with pre-configured libraries and commonly used utilities or a language specific image.
 Let's create the integrated YugabuteDB workspace environment by customizing the base universal image.

 To initialize the workspace environment,
 - create `.gitpod.yml` file at the root of the source repo